Engineering: Industrial revolution

 The application of steam-powered cast iron blowing cylinders for providing pressurized air for blast furnaces lead to a large increase in iron production in the late 18th century.
 The higher furnace temperatures made possible with steam-powered blast allowed for the use of more lime in blast furnaces, which enabled the transition from charcoal to coke.
 These innovations lowered the cost of iron, making horse railways and iron bridges practical.
 The puddling process, patented by Henry Cort in 1784 produced large scale quantities of wrought iron.
 Hot blast, patented by James Beaumont Neilson in 1828, greatly lowered the amount of fuel needed to smelt iron.
 With the development of the high pressure steam engine, the power to weight ratio of steam engines made practical steamboats and locomotives possible.
 New steel making processes, such as the Bessemer process and the open hearth furnace, ushered in an area of heavy engineering in the late 19th century.

-One of the most famous engineers of the mid 19th century was Isambard Kingdom Brunel, who built railroads, dockyards and steamships.
+One of the most famous engineers of the mid-19th century was Isambard Kingdom Brunel, who built railroads, dockyards and steamships.
+Other engineering luminaries of this period include Nikola Tesla, prolific inventor of electrical applications; Alexander Graham Bell, inventor of the first practical telephone; George Stephenson, pioneer of railway transportation; and Nicolaus Otto, the designer of the first modern internal combustion engine.

 The Industrial Revolution created a demand for machinery with metal parts, which led to the development of several machine tools.
 Boring cast iron cylinders with precision was not possible until John Wilkinson invented his boring machine, which is considered the first machine tool.
 Other machine tools included the screw cutting lathe, milling machine, turret lathe and the metal planer.
 Precision machining techniques were developed in the first half of the 19th century.
 These included the use of gigs to guide the machining tool over the work and fixtures to hold the work in the proper position.
 Machine tools and machining techniques capable of producing interchangeable parts lead to large scale factory production by the late 19th century.